msillano/IoTwebUI/RESTserver/README-REST22.md

 - The data is as it comes from Tuya Cloud: it may need decoding or scaling (e.g. `'temp_current', value: 284` => 28.4 °C).
 [See below](https://github.com/msillano/IoTwebUI/blob/main/RESTserver/LEGGIMI-REST22.md#customizzazioni).
 - **"unknown"** in case of incorrect or not found names (typing errors).
 - **"malformed"** in case of missing or misplaced path parts (syntax error).
-- Devices are identified by their name or ID: using the ID is independent from the name that you can freely change.
+- Devices are identified by their name or ID: using the ID is independent of the name that you can freely change.

 <hr style="height:2px;border-width:0;color:gray;background-color:gray">